Mesothelioma in Construction Workers and Asbestos in Construction

 Mesothelioma tumors usually do not cause symptoms.
 In most cases, patients find out they have mesothelioma after the cancer has spread too far for treatment.

 Asbestosis and lung cancer can also result from asbestos exposure.
-Your risk of developing asbestosis or lung cancer is much higher than your risk of mesothelioma.
+Your risk of developing asbestosis or asbestos-related lung cancer is much higher than your risk of mesothelioma.
 Unlike mesothelioma and lung cancer, asbestosis is not fatal, but it can cause debilitating respiratory problems that may eventually kill you.

-Compensation Available for Construction Worker
+Compensation Available for Construction Worker Asbestos Exposure

 You and your asbestos attorney must file your claim before your state’s statute of limitations expires.
 The claim must provide evidence that you were exposed to the company’s asbestos products and that exposure led to your disease.

 The Lanier Law Firm has helped countless victims of asbestos exposure and their families since the firm was founded in 1990.
 Take the first step towards justice and healing.
 Contact us today to discuss your mesothelioma construction worker case and how we can support you through this challenging time.
 Your well-being matters, and we’re here to fight for the compensation and justice you deserve.
-To discuss the compensation you can seek for your asbestos-related disease, contact us today for a free case evaluation.